 In 1849, probably the most notable event in community history occurred when Henry Overholt’s great-grandson was born.
 His great-grandson, who would spend much of his first 30 years in West Overton was Henry Clay Frick, one of the most well-known industrialists in Western Pennsylvania history.

-It is thanks to Frick’s daughter, Helen Clay Frick, that West Overton Village was preserved in 1928 when she bought the site to help memorialize her father.
+It is thanks to Frick’s daughter, Helen Clay Frick, that West Overton Village was preserved in 1928 when she bought the site to help memorialize her father, just as she did when she bought his home in Pittsburgh and turned it into the Frick Museum.

 Over the years, West Overton Village has grown to not only tell the story of Frick, but also the history of the entire site, the settlement of southwestern Pennsylvania, and the community’s distilling history.